Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer

 \subsubsection{Day-Ahead Market}

-Electricity price data for the French day-ahead market from 2013 to 2022 were obtained \cite{EuropeanEEX,ENTSOe2022ENTSOePlatform}.
-These scenarios represent a range of average annual prices from 30€/MWh to 275€/MWh, with a mean of ~70€/MWh.
+Electricity price data for the French day-ahead (spot) market from 2013 to 2022 were obtained (\cite{EEX2022EuropeanEEX,ENTSOe2022ENTSOePlatform}).
+These scenarios represent a range of average annual prices from 30 €/MWh to 275 €/MWh, with a mean of ~70 €/MWh.
 The historical distributions of other metrics were also obtained, including average daily spread, and seasonal price drift.

-Additional day ahead market scenarios were constructed using the historical day ahead curves as a base, and then manipulating them with respect to their yearly average price, seasonality amplitude, and daily spread.
-These new scenarios were constructed so that both the in-sample and the out-of-sample scenario sets have the same mean price as the original 10 years of data.
+Day-ahead market scenarios were constructed using the historical day-ahead price curves as a base, and then manipulating them using random sampling with respect to historical distributions of these metrics.
+Additional details of the scenario generation process are provided in Section \ref{subsubsec:case_study:components_uncertainty:scenario_gen} and in the Supplementary Material.

-A strict separation between in-sample and out-of-sample scenarios is applied: even numbered years are used to create the in-sample scenarios, and odd-numbered years are used to create the out-of-sample scenarios.